-RTS leveraged Geographic Information System (GIS) technology to determine minority transit routes.
+RTS utilized the Transit Boardings Estimation and Simulation tool (TBEST) and Geographic Information Systems (GIS) to determine minority transit routes.
 Since RTS does not operate any routes with extended deadhead miles, a quarter mile buffer was placed around all routes to determine the percentage of each route within designated minority block groups.
-Those routes that exceed the threshold identified above and classified as a minority transit route include routes 1, 2, 3, 7, 9, 11, 12, 13, 15, 16, 17, 19, 22, 23, 24, 25, 26, 27, 28, 34, 35, 36, 37, 38, 39, 62, 75, 117, 301, 305, and 711; see Attachment I for more details.
-The impact that the multicultural makeup of large universities and colleges has on minority counts is immediately apparent.
+41 Those routes that exceed the threshold identified above and classified as a minority transit route include routes 2, 3, 6, 7, 8, 11, 12, 13, 15, 16, 17, 21, 23, 24, 25, 26, 27, 28, 29, 33, 34, 36, 38, 39, 75, 117, 122, 303, and 711; see Attachment I for more details.
+42 The impact that the multicultural makeup of large universities and colleges has on minority counts is immediately apparent.

-&lt;sup>39 The guidance goes on to clarify that an exception does exist where a route operates in such a unique fashion that the population it serves is not wholly reflective of the areas it transverses.
+38 The guidance goes on to clarify that an exception does exist where a route operates in such a unique fashion that the population it serves is not wholly reflective of the areas it transverses.
 This is not the case for any RTS routes.

-&lt;sup>40 Block groups generally contain between 600 and 3,000 people.
+39 Block groups generally contain between 600 and 3,000 people.
 Since population distribution is unknown within each block group, calculations apportioning individuals to the RTS service area for those block groups only partially located within the service area were not attempted; the RTS service area is the area encompassed within a 3⁄4 mile buffer around all routes.
 Instead the entire population of the block group was allocated to the service area.

-&lt;sup>41 Minority individuals are persons classified into any group other than "White Alone, not Hispanic."
-There are 69,276 minority individuals in the RTS Service Area out of a total population of 163,963.
+40 Minority individuals are persons classified into any group other than "White Alone, not Hispanic."
+There are 73,857 minority individuals in the RTS Service Area out of a total population of 169,185.

-&lt;sup>42 Deadhead refers to the miles and hours that a transit vehicle travels when out of revenue service.
+41 Deadhead refers to the miles and hours that a transit vehicle travels when out of revenue service.
 It includes leaving or returning to a garage as well as any other time when there is no expectation of carrying revenue passengers.

-Another side of the boundary met the minority status threshold while the Census Block Group on the other side did not.
-For example, the Census Block Group on the north side of the route has a minority population over 42.25% but the Census Block Group on the south side does not.
+42 Roadways frequently form the boundaries of Census Block Groups.
+In a number of cases, the Census Block Group on one side of the boundary met the minority status threshold while the Census Block Group on the other side did not.
+For example, the Census Block Group on the north side of a route can have a minority population over 42.25% but the Census Block Group on the south side does not.
 For simplicity, and to recognize slight discrepancies between digitized streets and Census Block Group boundaries, a buffer was placed around each route so the routes service in each area could be accounted for.
-The share of each route buffer within minority Census Block Groups was analyzed and if it exceeded 1/2 of the total acreage of the route buffer the route was classified as a minority route; even though route mileage was not used, RTS assumed that the 1/3 share was equally applicable to both revenue miles and the route buffer employed.